 Ian Peate.
-Ian is a Registered Nurse and a Visiting Professor at Kingston University, London and St George’s, University of London.
-He is Head of School at the School of Health Studies in Gibraltar.
-Ian is also Editor in Chief of the British Journal of Nursing and Consultant Editor of the Journal of Paramedic Practice.
+Ian is a Registered Nurse and a Visiting Professor at Kingston University, London and St George’s, University of London, Visiting Professor Northumbria University, Professorial Fellow University of Roehampton and Visiting Senior Clinical Fellow with the University of Hertfordshire.
+Ian is Editor in Chief of the British Journal of Nursing and Consultant Editor of the Journal of Paramedic Practice, Consultant Editor International Journal for Advancing Practice.
 His key interests are nursing practice and theory, men’s health, HIV and sexual health.

 Simon Rice.
 Dr Simon Rice is a Senior Research Fellow and Clinical Psychologist with Orygen, The National Centre of Excellence in Youth Mental Health, at The University of Melbourne (Australia).
 He has a joint clinical and research interest in young men’s mental health including the assessment of depression, anger and risk-taking behaviours, in addition to men’s help seeking behaviours and masculinity.
 Simon’s PhD developed the Male Depression Risk Scale, a multi-dimensional assessment tool for atypical or externalising symptoms of depression or distress in men.
 He holds a concurrent clinical position at the Youth Mood Clinic, Orygen Youth Health Clinical Program – an early intervention service for young people experiencing severe and complex depression and suicidality.